was-abi/Social-Media-Addiction-Coach/README.md

 3. Listen to the answer
 4. Suggest *one* specific tool (not a list)
 5. If crisis language detected → immediate redirect to 988 (US) or professional support

 ---

+## Retrieval-Augmented Generation (RAG)

+The coach grounds its CBT advice in a real source text (`CBT_Book.pdf`) instead of relying purely on the LLM's own knowledge.

+### Pipeline

+1. **`load_pdf.py`** — extracts text from the PDF, splits it into sentence-aware overlapping chunks, embeds each chunk with `sentence-transformers/all-MiniLM-L6-v2`, and stores them in a **persistent** Chroma collection (`./chroma_db`) using **cosine distance**.
+2. **`app.py`** — on every user message, embeds the query and retrieves the top-k most relevant chunks from Chroma.
+Retrieved text is injected into the system prompt so the LLM's response is grounded in the source material rather than improvised.
+3. **`metrics.py` / `metrics_dashboard.py`** — every retrieval and response is logged to `rag_metrics.jsonl`, so retrieval quality can be inspected and measured rather than assumed.

+### Chunking

+Chunks are built by a custom sentence-aware splitter (`chunk_text()` in `load_pdf.py`):
+- Text is normalized (collapsed whitespace) before splitting.
+- Split on sentence boundaries — never cuts a sentence in half.
+- Target chunk size ~800 characters, packed greedily.
+- ~80 characters of overlap carried into the next chunk, so ideas spanning a chunk boundary aren't lost.

+This replaced an earlier version that hard-sliced the text every 500 characters regardless of sentence boundaries, which routinely split CBT technique explanations mid-sentence and hurt embedding quality.

+### Fixing the relevance metric (L2 vs. cosine)

+Chroma's default distance metric is **L2 (squared Euclidean)**, which is unbounded.
+Early metrics computed `relevance = 1 - distance`, a formula that's only valid for **cosine distance** (which is bounded to `[0, 2]`, and `1 - cosine_distance` recovers cosine similarity directly).
+Running that formula against L2 distances produced nonsensical negative "relevance" scores.

+Fix: the Chroma collection is now explicitly created with `metadata={"hnsw:space": "cosine"}` in both `load_pdf.py` and `app.py`, so distances returned by `collection.query()` are cosine distances and `1 - distance` is a correct similarity score (higher is better, roughly `0.0`–`1.0` for same-domain text).

+⚠️ Because distance space is fixed at collection creation, switching it requires deleting `./chroma_db` and re-running `load_pdf.py` — you can't convert an existing collection in place.

+### Evaluation Dashboard

+Run `streamlit run metrics_dashboard.py` to inspect retrieval quality:
+- Total queries, average relevance score, average chunks retrieved, average response length
+- Relevance trend over time (line chart)
+- Per-query breakdown: the exact chunks retrieved for each user message, ranked and color-coded by relevance (🟢 high / 🟡 medium / 🔴 low)
+- Response length metrics over time
+- Raw log download (JSONL)

+This lets you verify — with real numbers, not guesswork — whether the retrieval pipeline is actually surfacing relevant CBT content for a given user message, and how that changes as chunking or retrieval parameters are tuned.

+---